FinLegal/API-Documentation/use-cases-walkthrough-v2.md

 *Expectation:* You have captured some basic information about the client (email & name) & now wish to refer them to a claims site so they complete the remaining three activities of the claim.

-1. Create a Contact: POST request to `/funnel/v2/contacts?isAdministrator=true` **Note:** A Contact should by default be an administrator.
+1. Create a Contact: POST request to `/funnel/v2/contacts?isAdministrator=true` **Note:** By default, a Contact should be an administrator.
 2. Create a Claim: POST request to `/funnel/v2/claims`
 3. Create Activity 1: POST request to `/funnel/v2/activities?claimId={claimId}`.
 Making this request will enable you to create activity 1 in CaseFunnel.
 As you are back-filling an activity you will need to also include any attributes as per the example below.
 CaseFunnel requires that you use the `Submitted` status to indicate this is a completed activity.
 Example request body: